ha5ha6/judy_blog/_pages/biavar.md

 This issue will be less significant as the number of samples increases

-This bias issue lies at the root of the over-fitting problem

 ### Bias and Variance in model fitting

 **Bias**: the inability of a model to accurately capture the true pattern of data